-Through brushing, you eliminate the bacteria clinging to your teeth, but if you missed out on cleaning your tongue, bacteria on it would transfer to your teeth over a few hours.
+You eliminate the bacteria clinging to your teeth through brushing, but if you missed out on cleaning your tongue, bacteria on it will transfer to your teeth over a few hours.

 How Should I Clean My Tongue?

-There are techniques that you can use to remove the bacteria and food particles that harbor in your tongue.
-You can either use a regular toothbrush by using its bristles, specialized toothbrush with a built-in tongue cleaner, a teaspoon, or a tongue scraper.
+You can use techniques to remove the bacteria and food particles that harbor in your tongue.
+You can either use a regular toothbrush by using its bristles, a specialized toothbrush with a built-in tongue cleaner, a teaspoon, or a tongue scraper.

 Brushing Your Tongue

-It is important that you brush away from your mouth so as not rub the dirt back into the tongue.
-Also, use a soft toothbrush and apply gentle pressure not to hurt your tongue.
+You must brush away from your mouth to refrain from brushing gunk back into the mouth.
+Make sure to use a soft toothbrush and apply gentle pressure not to hurt your tongue.

 Cleaning with a Tongue Scraper